-The following table sets forth the Company's benefit of income taxes, along with the corresponding effective tax rates (in thousands, except percentages):
+The following table sets forth the Company's provision for income taxes, along with the corresponding effective tax rates (in thousands, except percentages):

-Three Months Ended
+Three I Three Months Ended

-April 2, 2011 April 3, 2010
+March 31, 2012 April 2, 2011

-Benefit of income taxes \$ \$ (727)
+Provision for income taxes \$ -

-Effective tax rate % %
+Effective tax rate %%

 The Company evaluates whether a valuation allowance should be established against its deferred tax assets based on the consideration of all available evidence using a "more likely than not" standard.
-Due to uncertainty of future utilization, the Company has provided a full valuation allowance as of April 2, 2011 and January 1, 2011.
-Accordingly, no benefit has been recognized for net deferred tax assets, including net operating losses that cannot be realized currently via carryback to periods of taxable income.
+Due to uncertainty of future utilization, the Company has provided a full valuation allowance as of March 31, 2012 and December 31, 2011.
+Accordingly, no benefit has been recognized for net deferred tax assets.